 Book a central Stockholm hotel

-For comfort and location you can’t beat the Radisson Blu Royal Viking Hotel, Stockholm when planning your trip to Stockholm.
+For comfort and location, you can’t beat the Radisson Blu Royal Viking Hotel, Stockholm when planning your trip to Stockholm.
 Offering all the mod cons, it’s just a 15 minute walk to picturesque Gamla Stan.
 For business and leisure travellers, this stylish Stockholm accommodation will put you in the heart of this cosmopolitan city and its must-see tourist attractions.
 Looking to fly in and fly out for a quick trip to the city?
 The Radisson Blu Sky City Hotel, Arlanda Airport is conveniently based within walking distance of all terminals and you can easily get into the city with the Arlanda Express train, which takes you directly to the Central Station.